-The Company entered in a lease agreement to lease an office location in Alpharetta, Georgia for a term of fifty-four months, with the lease commencing in February 2015 and ending in July 2019.
-This lease contains a rental holiday for the first three months for one suite and the first seven months for another suite.
+The Company entered into a lease agreement to lease an office location in Alpharetta, Georgia for a term of fifty-four months, with the lease commencing in February 2015 and ending in July 2019.
+The Company expects to renew the lease and is currently in lease negotiations.